ChuanyuXue/Tianchi-Traffic-Prediction-Contest/README.md

 # Tianchi-TrafficPredictionChallenge
-A sharing of my code of Tianchi-TrafficPredictionChallenge
+A sharing of my code on Tianchi-TrafficPredictionChallenge